Are you trying to sell WordPress maintenance plans to your clients?

 With WP Umbrella it’s also easy to automate most of the website care tasks, so you don’t have to spend a lot of time or resources on them.

 In contrast to project-based work, website maintenance is ongoing.
+WordPress website maintenance plans provide a consistent revenue stream, allowing you to focus more on quality rather than perpetually hunting for new projects.
 As a result, you will have a recurring source of income instead of always looking for work.

 When you invest in your client relationships, they are more likely to refer you to their colleagues or continue to work with you on other projects.